 - Highlight White is used with a secondary white ink channel to improve parts of the image with only white.
 This can be set automatically on Amplitude (the default value is 20%).

 WHITE INK - FLAT

-Every part of the image that has background, we have a white layer.
+For every part of the image that has the background, we have a white layer.

 WHITE INK - BLACK MEDIA

 Every part of the image that has a background, we have a white layer, except for regions with black ink.

 Other options on the menu:

 - Intensity defines the quantity of white ink we will use, by default, it is set up at 100%.

 - Choke options reduce the amount of ink around the edges of the printed color, which currently only works on the Print Server.